user1342/Broken-Droid-Factory/README.md

 pip install -r REQUIREMENTS.txt
 ```

-BDF has been tested on both Windows 10.
+BDF has been tested on Windows 10.

 ## Usage
 Run BDF with Python: